Hauteclere/DRFmasterclass/README.md

 `pip install -r requirements.txt`

 ## OK!
 That's the prep done.
 You're ready to join the masterclass and see what DRF has to offer!
+If you're reading this guide at home, click over to the walkthrough.md file, and follow the steps outlined there.
+During the live class we followed steps 0-6, so you'll find the worked code up until that point in the ProjectDirectory.
+I recommend deleting that directory as soon as you clone this repo, and starting again from scratch.
+If you run into a problem and need to compare to my worked code, just take a look at the repo on GitHub. :)

 ## Happy coding
 ##	- Oliver